 Can you cope with the financial implications?

 Undertaking doctorate study can be quite a big financial commitment.
-Despite numerous bursaries and scholarships , financial aid and the availability of student loans with favourable rates - the chances are you will finish your doctoral programme in some debt, or at the very least less financially comfortable then you were before embarking on it.
+Despite numerous bursaries and scholarships , financial aid and the availability of student loans with favourable rates - the chances are you will finish your doctoral program in some debt, or at the very least less financially comfortable then you were before embarking on it.
 However, if you’ve done your calculations and worked out that it is a financially viable option for you, think of it as an investment in your future.
 Once you are established in your new profession you should be more than able to pay back any loans you have had to take out.

 Obviously the answer to this question very much depends on your chosen subject matter.
-Once you’ve worked out what doctoral programme you want to follow - you need to work out how this will help your career long term.
+Once you’ve worked out what doctoral program you want to follow - you need to work out how this will help your career long term.
 For some PhD courses (ie Law) it is obvious that doctorate study can only enhance your career.
 However non-vocational fields of doctorate study (ie 18th century poetry) may be less likely to alter your career path or financially improve your future earning capacity.
 However, intellectually of course, the reward will be just as good.

 Are you prepared for the application process?

-Once you are sure you want to do a PhD programme, you need to consider the application process.
-You need to take your time choosing the right doctoral programme and institution, and bear in mind that it will take time to gather together the information you need - professional references, personal statements - to help ensure your application is successful.
+Once you are sure you want to do a PhD program, you need to consider the application process.
+You need to take your time choosing the right doctoral program and institution, and bear in mind that it will take time to gather together the information you need - professional references, personal statements - to help ensure your application is successful.
 Check the individual institution’s website for application deadlines and make sure you give yourself plenty of time to prepare.